11. Code Generation¶

 Control providers can use the JSON Schema as a specification to develop a translator to a control product line.
 If JSON files are the starting point, then they should first validate the JSON files against the JSON Schema, as this ensures that the input files to the translator are valid.

 This section describes how to export a control sequence, or a verification test, using the FMI standard.
-In this workflow, the intermediate format that is used is FMI for model exchange, as it is an open standard, and because FMI can easily be integrated into tools for controls or verification using a variety of languages.
+In this workflow, the intermediate format that is used is FMI for model exchange or FMI for co-simulation, as it is an open standard, and because FMI can easily be integrated into tools for controls or verification using a variety of languages.

 Note

-Also possible, but outside of the scope of this project, is the translation of the control sequences to JavaScript, which could then be executed in a building automation system.
+Also possible, but outside of the scope of this project, is the translation of the control sequences to JavaScript, which could then be executed in a BAS.
 For a Modelica to JavaScript converter, see https://github.com/tshort/openmodelica-javascript.

 To implement control sequences, blocks from the CDL library (Section 7.6) can be used to compose sequences that conform to the CDL language specification described in Section 7.
 For verification tests, any Modelica block can be used.
 Next, to export the Modelica model, a Modelica tool such as OpenModelica, Impact, OPTIMICA or Dymola can be used.
 For example, with OPTIMICA a control sequence can be exported using the Python commands